ethereumclassic/ethereumclassic.github.io/content/blog/2022-11-30-the-difference-between-blockchain-software-and-blockchain-protocol/index.md

 ---

-**This is the first part of a series that will explain the three software clients currently operating or being implemented on Ethereum Classic.**
+**This is the second part of a series that will explain the three software clients currently operating or being implemented on Ethereum Classic.**

 The series will consist of the following topics: